 Opportunities for enriched musical learning

 Woodcroft Primary School works closely with our local Music Hub, Barnet Education Arts Trust (BEAT), to provide quality and engaging learning experiences.
 This professional programme begins in Year 2 with whole class drumming workshops.
 Every child in Year 3 then learns a musical instrument with professional tutors.
-This learning is extended throughout Key Stage 2, with every pupil provided the opportunity to learn an orchestral instrument in Years 4, 5 and 6.
-Woodcroft offers subsidised and free tuition using the Pupil Premium funding.
+This learning is extended throughout Key Stage 2, with every pupil provided the opportunity to learn an orchestral instrument.

 - Woodcroft Choir (Years 4-6)